-8 Publish/Subscribe communication between components
+8. Publish/subscribe communication between components

-Triggering operations as a consequence of state changes in a component is related to Observer design pattern [19] or procedural attachments [38].
+Triggering operations as a consequence of state changes in a component is related to observer design pattern [21] or procedural attachments [47].
 In frame languages, it is possible to attach procedures to an attribute access which is then executed each time this attribute is accessed.
-These kinds of interactions are particularly used between "views" (in the MVC sense [31]) and "models".

-More generally, the publish/subscribe [16] communication protocol is a very useful communication pattern to decouple software entities as said in [20]: "The main invariant in this style is that announcers of events do not know which components will be affected by those events".
+These kinds of interactions are particularly used between "views" (in the MVC sense [48]) and "models".
+More generally, the publish/subscribe [49] communication protocol is a very useful communication pattern to decouple software entities as said in [50]: "The main invariant in this style is that announcers of events do not know which components will be affected by those events".
 In component-based languages, this must be done in an unanticipated way and with strict separation between the component code and the connection code to enable components reuse.
 However, existing proposals fail to solve these two main constraints.
 Connecting components based on event notifications always require that component programmers add special code in components.
 We identify the two following problems.

-Publishers have to publish events.
-The component programmer has to add special code such as event signaling in components.
-For example, in the Java Bean model, the programmer has to manage explicitly the subscribers list (add and remove subscriber methods).
-In the CCM (Corba Component Model) [42], the component programmer has to manage the event sending by adding a special port to his component that is called an event source, and sends events in the component code through this port.
+Publishers have to publish events: The component programmer has to add special code such as event signaling in components.
+For example, in the JavaBean model, the programmer has to manage explicitly the subscribers list (add and remove subscriber methods).
+In the CCM (corba component model) [51], the component programmer has to manage the event sending by adding a special port to his component that is called an event source, and sends events in the component code through this port.
 In ArchJava, the component programmer declares broadcast methods (required methods that return void) and invokes them in the component code to signal events.
 This method is then connected by the architect to multiple provided methods of subscriber components that receive the events.
-In all cases, the architect can not reuse a component if its programmer has not added special code in the component to signal the event that he needs.
+In all cases, the architect cannot reuse a component if its programmer has not added special code in the component to signal the event that he needs.

-Emitters have to receive events.
-In the CCM, the component programmer has to provide its components with event sinks that are special ports to receive events.
+Emitters have to receive events: In the CCM, the component programmer has to provide its components with event sinks that are special ports to receive events.
 An event sink can be connected by the architect with one or more event sources if they share a compatible event type.
-This mechanism is more limiting than the ArchJava or the Java Beans one where the subscribers components have only regular methods that are invoked using connections.
+This mechanism is more limiting than the ArchJava or the JavaBeans one where the subscriber components have only regular methods that are invoked using connections.

-In Scl, there are already two ways to enable publish/subscribe connections:
+In SCL, there are already two ways to enable publish/subscribe connections:

 - (1) The component programmer integrates the event signaling in the component code.
-Event signaling in Scl can be done, similarly as in ArchJava, by invoking a required service in the publisher component and regular connections between publishers and subscribers.
-This solution supposes that the programmer has signaled specific events in the component. - (2) If no event signaling has been integrated by the programmer in the component code, an Advicconnectors may be used by the architect to detect the events that he needs.
-For example, if the architect wants to detect when a stack becomes empty (an EmptyStackEvent), he can use an AfterConnector on the port that provides the pop service and test in the glue code if the stack still contains elements to detect such situation.
+Event signaling in SCL can be done, similarly as in ArchJava, by invoking a required service in the publisher component and regular connections between publishers and subscribers.
+This solution supposes that the programmer has signaled specific events in the component. - (2) If no event signaling has been integrated by the programmer in the component code, ADVICECONNECTORS may be used by the architect to detect the events that he needs.
+For example, if the architect wants to detect when a